gamesense1337/AlphaShrines/README.md

 2. Copy `AlphaShrines.dll` into the loader's `Mods` directory.
 3. Start Cube World.
 4. Confirm the in game chat message: `[AlphaShrines] Alpha logic restored.`

-If the game build does not match the validated runtime signatures, AlphaShrines reports that the build was not recognized and does not install its hooks.

 ## Building From Source